VayunAgrawal/DS4_I2C_CONTROL/README.md

 The default I2C address of the board is 0x29 (decimal 41).
 This can be amended using the UART configuration instructions below.

 **NB:** in order for the host controller board to work in I2C mode, it is necessary to turn off SERIAL mode.
-This needs to be done via a direct UART (Rx/Tx) connection to the board via the Arduino, which can be set up as follows:
+This needs to be done via an  direct UART (Rx/Tx) connection to the board, either using an [FDTI cable or breakout board](http://www.hobbytronics.co.uk/ftdi-basic), or via the Arduino itself.

-## Temporary connections for UART configuration:
+## Temporary connections for UART configuration via Arduino (only necessary if not using an FDTI cable or breakout board):
    * 5V on board --> 5V on Arduino
    * 0V on board --> GND on Arduino
    * TX on board --> TX-> on Arduino